projectacrn/acrn-hypervisor/doc/introduction/index.rst

 as it allows isolation of interrupt sources (as opposed to physical pins that must be multiplexed or routed through software).

-Hypervisor support for device passthrough
+Hypervisor Support for Device Passthrough
 =========================================

 By using the latest virtualization-enhanced processor architectures,